Last Updated on

 Using Google Search Console (formerly Webmaster Tools) to diagnose keyword cannibalization, will give you access to the top 300 search positions.

-GSC provides a far larger data set to work with than than most tools.
+GSC provides a far larger data set to work with than most tools.
 It’s also based on all queries that your pages are returned for in the SERPS, so you aren’t likely to miss anything.

 Plus, it’s free.